What Does Network Throughput Mean?

 Overheads and data formats

-The communication link used by most people is the serial link, which is also called the ‘asynchronous start-stop or ‘asynchronous’ link.
-If you use a modem externally connected to your home or office computer, your communication link may establish through an asynchronous serial connection.
+Most people use the serial link, which is also called the ‘asynchronous start-stop’ or ‘asynchronous’ link.
+If you use a modem externally connected to your home or office computer, your communication link may be established through an asynchronous serial connection.

-The advantage of this link is that it is simple and can be implemented using only three wires: send, receive and ground signal (or common signal).
+This link’s advantage is that it is simple and can be implemented using only three wires: send, receive, and ground signal (standard signal).

-In the RS-232 protocol, bit ‘0’ has a negative voltage relative to ground voltage, and bit ‘1’ has a positive voltage relative to ground voltage.
+In the RS-232 protocol, bit ‘0’ has a negative voltage relative to ground, and bit ‘1’ has a positive voltage relative to ground.
 An inactive RS232 signal has a negative voltage.

-The starting bit of each byte has an upward voltage and indicates that the next bit is the first bit of serial data.
+The leading bit of each byte has a high voltage, indicating that the next bit is the first bit of the serial data.

-Asynchronous serial data at the TTL level is equal to ‘0’ at high voltage and ‘1’.
-A TTL / RS232 converter handles TTL level data, usually a maxim chip, such as the MAX232, which also inverts and changes the data level.
+Asynchronous serial data at the TTL level ‘0’ at high voltage and ‘1’.
+A TTL/RS232 converter handles TTL-level data, usually a Maxim chip such as the MAX232, which also inverts and converts the data level.

-All signals inside a device are equipped with an RS232 connection and usually have an internal TTL level (0 and 5 volts or 0 and 3.3 volts or 0 and 3 volts), and converting to either RS232 is the last step in output data or first, which input data does.
+All signals within a device are equipped with an RS232 connection and usually operate at internal TTL levels (0 and 5 volts, 0 and 3.3 volts, or 0 and 3 volts).
+Converting to RS232 is the last step for output data, or the first for input data.

-In fact, more items such as one-bit transfer rate, number of bits per character, parity bit, and number of stop bits (meaning the end of a character) are agreed upon to advance the transfer.
+In fact, more items, such as the one-bit transfer rate, the number of bits per character, the parity bit, and the number of stop bits (meaning the end of a character), are agreed upon to advance the transfer.

-For example, the agreed feature 9600-8-E-2 means that the channel has a transfer rate of 9600 bits per second, with 8 bits per character, even balance bits, and two stop bits.
+For example, the agreed feature 9600-8-E-2 means that the channel has a transfer rate of 9600 bits per second, with 8 bits per character, an even balance bit, and two stop bits.

-These specifications in serial connections are usually set to 9600-8-N-1 (9600 bits per second, 8 bits per character, no balance bit, and 1 stop bit).
+These specifications in serial connections are usually set to 9600-8-N-1 (9600 bits per second, 8 bits per character, no parity bit, and one stop bit).

-A total of 10 bits are transmitted to send each 8-bit character.
-(One start bit, 8 data bits, and one-stop bit).
-This means 25% overhead.
+A total of 10 bits are transmitted to send each 8-bit character (one start bit, 8 data bits, and one stop bit), which means 25% overhead.

-Therefore, an asynchronous serial link at 9600 bits per second (1200 bytes per second) does not transmit data at the same speed.
+Therefore, an asynchronous serial link at 9600 bits per second (1200 bytes per second) does not transmit data at that rate.

 This situation can get worse.
-If a balanced bit and two stop bits are used, the overhead of each 8-bit character will be 4 bits (one start bit, balance bit, and 2 stop bits), which is equivalent to a 50% overhead.
+If a balanced bit and two stop bits are used, the overhead of each 8-bit character will be 4 bits (one start bit, a balance bit, and 2twostop bits), equivalent to a 50% overhead.

 Transfer speeds in asynchronous serial relationships are typically supported up to 230.4 kbps.

-In this case, if the balance bit is not specified in the channel settings and a stop bit is used, the transfer rate will be 23.04 KB per second.
+If the balance bit is not specified in the channel settings and a stop bit is used, the transfer rate will be 23.04 KB/s.

 The advantage of the asynchronous serial connection is its simplicity.
-One of its disadvantages is its low efficiency in transportation.
+One disadvantage is its low transportation efficiency.
 We can overcome this by using a simultaneous interface.

-A clock signal is added via a separate wire in this type of interface, and the bits are transmitted according to the clock.
+In this type of interface, a clock signal is added via a separate wire, and the bits are transmitted according to the clock.

 The interface no longer pays attention to each character’s start and stop bits; however, a mechanism is needed to ensure that the sending and receiving clocks are synchronous.

-For this purpose, the data, with the help of known separators, into frames of different characters.
+For this purpose, the data is divided into frames of different characters using known separators.